Academic Integrity

 Academic integrity has been defined as “a commitment to six fundamental values: honesty, trust, fairness, respect, responsibility, and courage” (International Centre for Academic Integrity, 2021, p.
 4).
 Academic integrity is essential to achieving an equitable and accountable learning and research environment.
 It calls for the courage and strength to adhere to upright moral values, even in the face of adversity.

 Maintaining academic integrity requires truth and honesty, and at times courage, and hard work.
-However, in return it enables and enhances your development not only as a scholar, but as a person, and as a member of the University community and wider society.
+However, in return it enables and enhances your development not only as a scholar, but as a person, a member of the University community, a potential employee, and a member of society.
 Maintaining academic integrity allows both you and your professors to see the extent of the knowledge you have gained through your studies and hard work.
 It also advocates that no student is placed at an unfair disadvantage because of another’s dishonest behaviour.
 In this way academic integrity safeguards the reputation of the University, perceptions of graduates’ learning, and thus the value of your academic qualification.

 Click here to watch the video “What is Academic Integrity” featuring University of Galway students.